Vikranth3140/gh-follow/README.md

     ```bash
     pip install -r requirements.txt
     ```

-4. Open a terminal or command prompt in the cloned directory.
+4. Open a terminal or command prompt in the cloned directory and navigate to the scripts directory.

+    ```bash
+    cd scripts
+    ```

 5. Use the following commands to run the script: